Saint-Genès bourg - Laschamps via the pass between Mercœur and Lassolas

 Worth a visit

-Discover more hikes in this area with a description or the Visorando app here and more generally in the Puy-de-Dôme here
+Discover more hikes in this area to follow with a description or via the Visorando app here, and more generally in the Puy-de-Dôme here

-With this stage, we leave the villages of the green belt of the Clermont-Ferrand metropolitan area, all former wine-growing villages, to reach the mountain villages of the Plateau des Dôme.
-We discover a beautiful architectural heritage in Beaune le Chaud, with its church, old village houses and farm buildings, as well as numerous fountains, often coupled with drinking troughs.
+With this stage, we leave the villages of the Clermont-Ferrand metropolitan area’s green belt—all former wine-growing hamlets—to head for the mountain villages of the Plateau des Dôme.
+We discover a beautiful architectural heritage in Beaune le Chaud, including a church, old village houses and farmhouses, as well as numerous fountains, often paired with drinking troughs.

-From the church, located on the heights of the village, you can see the landscape that the route follows, through meadows and communal land, before reaching the forest that covers the slopes of the Mey, Lassolas and Mercœur hills.
+From the church, situated on the heights of the village, you can see the landscape that the route follows from there, through the meadows and common land, before reaching the forest that covers the slopes of the Puys de la Mey, Lassolas and Mercœur.

-The pretty little climb, steep in places, to the pass between Merœur and Lassolas is good training for the next stage!
+The lovely little climb, steep in places, towards the pass between Mercœur and Lassolas is good training for the next stage!

-After a descent, which is also a little steep in places, theGR®®, on which you will begin to encounter a few more people than at the start of the journey, again a kind of preparation for the next stage, leads gently to Laschamps.
-This village also has a beautiful architectural heritage, despite a tragic fire in 1865, which you can explore at your leisure at the end of the hike.
-In particular, as you walk around the church, along Rue des Fontaines, you will discover a beautiful fountain.
+After a descent, also a bit steep in places, theGR®®, on which you’ll start to meet a few more people than since the start of this journey—again, a sort of preparation for the next stage—leads gently to Laschamps.
+This village also retains a fine architectural heritage, despite a tragic fire in 1865, which you can explore at your leisure at the end of the hike.
+In particular, walking round the church via Rue des Fontaines, you’ll come across a lovely fountain.

-There is a small geological curiosity in Laschamps that is not to be missed if you have a compass (which I strongly recommend, by the way!): at (10) on the hiker's car park, after passing the water catchment on your right, look for a path that branches off to the right.
-Follow it (watch your step) until you find rocks with small round holes in them.
-These are not natural but were drilled to allow an ancient magnetic field to diffuse out of the rock.
-Bring your compass close... it will lose its north!
+A little geological curiosity in Laschamps, not to be missed if you have a compass (which I strongly recommend, by the way!): at (10) in the hikers’ car park, after passing the water intake on your right, look for a path that branches off to the right.
+Follow it (watch your step) until you come across rocks pierced with small round holes.
+These are not natural but were drilled to allow an ancient magnetic field to escape from the rock.
+Hold your compass close... it loses its north!

 Always be cautious and plan ahead when you're outdoors.
 Visorando and the author of this route cannot be held responsible for any accidents occurring on this route.